 Ethics, Transparency and Good Governance

 Reflecting these commitments, Neoenergia was one of the 23 companies to receive the 2016 and 2017 Pro-Ethics Label, an initiative of the Ministry of Transparency, Inspection and Controller General of the Union, and Ethos Institute, which recognizes companies that adopt and disseminate licit, ethical and transparent practices in their activities.
 Neoenergia also complied with the admissibility requirements set forth in the 2018-2019 Pro-Ethics Regulation, having the Neoenergia Integrity Program content review beginning in April / 2019.
-The Company also reached the highest score in an anticorruption program and organizational transparency, coming in 1st place among the 100 largest companies and the 10 largest Brazilian banks, in the Study Transparency in Corporate Report published by Transparency International in January 2018.
+The Company also reached the highest score in an anticorruption program and organizational transparency, coming in 1st place among the 100 largest companies and the 10 largest Brazilian banks, according to the Study Transparency in Corporate Report published by Transparency International in January 2018.

-The governance structure consists of the Board of Directors, Fiscal Council and Executive Board, supported by Committees, which contribute to decision-making.
+The governance structure consists on the Board of Directors, Fiscal Council and Executive Board, supported by Committees, which contribute to decision-making.
 The company’s Shareholders’ Agreement guides the actions of board members and includes a provision for them to abstain from voting on issues that could give rise to conflicts of interest.
 The Shareholders’ Meeting is the sovereign body with powers to decide on all business relating to the group’s business purpose, and to pass the resolutions that it thinks fit for the protection and development of the group.
 Its duties, form and functioning are governed by the Brazilian Corporate Law (Law No. 6.404/76) as amended.

-The Company’s guidelines are based on its macro strategic plan and the organization’s strategies and goals for a five-year period (2014-2018), with an assessment of the internal and external environment aimed at meeting its principles.
+The Company’s guidelines are based on its macro strategic plan and the organization’s strategies and goals for a five-year period, with an assessment of the internal and external environment aimed at meeting its principles.
 The plan is outlined at meetings of the Board of Directors (BoD) and transmitted to the Executive Board (EB) in its meetings.
 Shareholders’ Meetings allow shareholders to become involved in discussions regarding the Company guidelines, when necessary.